Superliminal: Development

 The game was revealed as Museum of Simulation Technology as a tech demo.
 The demo was first featured at the 2013 Tokyo Game Show during its Sense of Wonder Night, an event dedicated to indie games.
 The demo won the event's "Best Technology" and "Audience Award".
 The tech demo was publicly released in January 2014, along with submission into the Independent Games Festival (IGF) Student Competition for 2014, where it won along with Risk of Rain and Engare.
 The public tech demo became of high interest, with the Reddit subforum "/r/gaming" voting Shih's post announcing the demo as the 4th highest post as of 2015 with strong comparisons to Portal.
 By 2015, most of the ETC students who were working on the game had graduated and left Pillow Castle.
 Shih worked part-time on the game while working at other jobs.
 Shih spent much of the time since 2014 to evaluate the direction to take the game, eventually working full time on the game and hiring additional staff to complete the title.

 The game was formally announced under the new title Superliminal in June 2019, It was announced for Windows as an Epic Games Store timed exclusive in August 2019, along with release of its full trailer.
 A PlayStation 4 version was announced in December 2019 with plans for release in April 2020.
 The PlayStation 4 release was delayed to July 7, 2020 alongside ports for the Xbox One and Nintendo Switch.
 PlayStation 5 and Xbox Series X/S versions were announced and released on November 21, 2022.
 Console ports of Superliminal were developed by PlayEveryWare.
 The game was released on Steam for computers on November 5, 2020.
 This version includes a developer commentary and a challenge mode.
 A free update in November 2021 brought a time-limited experimental multiplayer mode called "Group Therapy" to the Windows version based on the battle royale genre, where up to twelve players race through randomly-generated puzzle rooms to reach the exit to each first.
 A cooperative mode that allows up to four people to play through the game's story and five additional "Group Therapy" maps were added in a free update in December 2021.

 Reception

 Superliminal received "generally favorable reviews" according to review aggregator Metacritic.
+As of August 2023, the Xbox One version of the game was the highest-rated game of all time by users on Metacritic.
 The game's core mechanic was praised, while criticism was leveled at the game's story and brief length.
-The brevity of the game appealed to a large number of players who "speedrun" the game.
-The developers knew that players inevitably try to race one another through the game, so two unlockable achievements were included in gameplay rewarding the player for completing the game in under 60 minutes and under 30 minutes.
-A large fanbase is still actively trying to push the time to complete the game as low as possible, with several of the top players going as far as completing the game in under 22 minutes.